• Skip to primary navigation

 • Leftovers are your friend.
 I rarely purchase food solely for lunches, and I try to use leftovers from one meal as the base for another meal.

 • The freezer section is also your friend; I try to keep my freezer stocked with pizza dough, ice cream, and frozen fruits and vegetables.
-Check out Elizabeth’s guest post on The Benefits of Adding Frozen Foods to Your Meal and Snack Line Up.

 • If you have the opportunity, take an hour or two to prep items for the week.